Future of the ‘safety features’ measures under FMD in Great Britain and Northern Ireland

 - SecurMed UK will continue to provide end user registration and necessary support to enable Northern Ireland end users to decommission packs with FMD identifier features in to 2021 and beyond.

 The UK participated in discussions with the EU to agree a phased implementation of medicines regulations in Northern Ireland, under the NI Protocol, by 1 Jan 2022.
 The UK published a statement, agreed with the EU, on 5 Nov 2020 confirming a 12-month phased implementation of the Falsified Medicines Directive and regulatory importation requirements for medicines moving from GB to NI.
 Work is continuing with the EU to agree operational specifics.
-Please check the latest guidance for industry, the first version of which was due to be published soon after the release of this document.
+Please check the latest Government guidance for industry.